Using Timer Class

 Here, we created an instance of Timer class and passed a TimerCallBack and interval details to it.
 The third parameter represents the delay in milliseconds after which the method will be called for the first time.
 The forth parameter represents the interval in milliseconds that will be elapsed between the consecutive method calls.
 In our example the timer will start 5 seconds after creation of the instance.
 Then after 10 seconds it will fire again and again.

-on ASP.NET MVC, ASP.NET Core and Design Patterns.
+in ASP.NET Core, ASP.NET MVC, and Design Patterns to individuals and small groups.
 He is a published author and has authored or co-authored books for Apress and Wrox press.
 Having embraced the Yoga way of life he also teaches Ajapa Yoga

 to interested individuals.
 To know more about him click here